NerTzhuLz/PhoenixBot/README.md

         * e.g. ++create -i Need someone else to host... (message as usual)
         * Would add some kind of info text to each squad, instead of splitting it off from them
         * Alternatively, any line beginning with -i becomes the info message for every squad below that (until another is reached)
+* Library function for squad filled
+    * Utilise below function for closing
+    * Can pull users from other squads too
 * Create library function for closing squad (Makes things a lot easier for me)
     * When squad closed, remove message
     * Actually find everywhere that closes squads and use it
+    * Send alerts to people who had joined?
 * Close full squads
     * Library function for filled squads?
 Think it only appears twice
     * When filled, duplicate the squad text into the filled message